aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/basic-options.rst

         ./scancode -cplieu --json-pp output.json samples --license-text --license-text-diagnostics

-    Running a scan on the samples directory with ``--license-text --license-text-diagnostics`` options, causes the following differance in scan result of the file ``samples/JGroups/licenses/bouncycastle.txt``.
+    Running a scan on the samples directory with ``--license-text --license-text-diagnostics`` options, causes the following difference in the scan result of the file ``samples/JGroups/licenses/bouncycastle.txt``.

     Without Diagnostics::